 We’ve seen how Uniswap users can put their crypto to work and profit from providing liquidity on the DEX.
 However, you can also invest in Uniswap by adding the UNI token to your portfolio.

 To do this, you’ll need to find a broker that lists the coin.
-We recommend eToro for most investors, as the platform has a good listing of coins and has built an excellent reputation as one of the world’s top brokers.
-Opening an account is simple and once set up you’ll have the opportunity to invest in Uniswap along with numerous other tokens.
+Open an account and once set up you’ll have the opportunity to invest in Uniswap along with numerous other tokens.

 What is DeFi?

 Decentralised finance - DeFi - has been taking the world by crypt storm lately.
 The term actually refers to a host of different protocols, apps and networks that provide financial services via blockchain technology.